christoph-karpowicz/db_watcher/README.md

     - STAFF
 ```

-In the `database` dictionary, `Host` and `port` mappings can be replaced with a `connectionString` for a PostgreSQL configuration, whereas for an Oracle DB there can be only a `connectionString` mapping.
+In the `database` dictionary, `host` and `port` mappings can be replaced with a `connectionString` for a PostgreSQL configuration, whereas for an Oracle DB there can be only a `connectionString` mapping.
 `tables` is a collection of table names that will be watched.

 ## Usage